deroneriksson/python-wsi-preprocessing/docs/index.md

 ```

 We see that the PIL-to-NumPy array conversion took 0.16s.
 The type of the NumPy array is `uint8`, which means
-that each pixel is represented by a red, green, and blue value from 0 to 255.
-The image has a height of 1385 pixels
+that each pixel is represented by a red, green, and blue unsigned integer value from 0 to 255.
+The image has a height of
-and a width of 1810 pixels.
+1385 pixels, a width of 1810 pixels, and three channels (representing red, green, and blue).

-We can obtain additional information about NumPy arrays by setting the `ADDITIONAL_NP_STATS` constant to `True`.
+We can obtain additional information about NumPy arrays by setting the `util.ADDITIONAL_NP_STATS` constant to `True`.
 If we rerun the above code with `ADDITIONAL_NP_STATS = True`, we see the following:

 ```